 Visiting St. George with kids, and the entire family is a great experience all Utah natives know well.
-But even for those visiting from out of state, it’s well worth the trip.
+If you are not from Utah, St. George might not be at the top of your spring break list, but it should be!
 It’s the perfect spring break, or haven’t-had-enough-summer fall trip, and is it paradise for outdoor families.
 Kids and adults of all ages will find just more to do than they can imagine.

 To get there, fly directly into the tiny St. George airport, or into Las Vegas, then drive less than 2 hours to St. George.
 Or, if you plan to visit more of Utah, consider flying into Salt Lake City, but it is a bit of a drive at about 4 hours.

 We spent spring break in southern Utah this year with our extended family and had an incredible time!
 In fact, we left feeling like St. George just might be the PERFECT spring break destination!